 Madhu Kumar Marasini, Secretary, Ministry of Industry, Commerce and Supplies, stated that three rounds of negotiations with India have already taken place in connection with revising the trade treaty and he is hopeful of reaching an agreement, taking into account as many suggestions of stakeholders, as possible.
 He added that without increasing productive capacity and production, changes in the treaty alone will not help boost exports.

-Shreejana Rana, President, Nepal India Chamber of Commerce and Industry, highlighted that NICCI and think tanks can play a big role in bridging the prevalent coordination gap between the private sector and government.
-She further stressed that regular research on Nepal-India trade and continuous monitoring of the implementation of the bilateral trade treaty are urgently needed to realise the huge potential in mutually beneficial bilateral trade.
+Shreejana Rana, President, Nepal India Chamber of Commerce and Industry, highlighted that NICCI and think tanks can play a big role in bridging the prevalent beneficial bilateral trade.